 A Star, A Star

-One year for Christmas I gave stars for friend-and-neighbor gifts.
-I created a very authentic-looking deed on my computer, made up the coordinates, and wha-lah… coolest gift ever!
+One year for Christmas I gave out stars for friend-and-neighbor gifts.
+I created a very authentic-looking deed on my computer, made up the coordinates, and voilà … coolest gift ever!
+Brightest too.

-One neighbor dropped off a reciprocal cookie-plate one evening and mentioned that they were planning to buy a telescope so they could look at their star.
+One neighbor dropped off a reciprocal cookie-plate one evening and mentioned that they were planning to buy a telescope so they could view their star.

-“Oh you don’t need to buy a telescope,” I said, “Let me show you which one is yours.”
+“Oh you don’t need to buy a telescope,” I said, “Let me show you which one it is.”
 I pointed straight up to a prominent star.
 “See that one?
 That’s yours.”
 He was very grateful.

 People are so gullible.
-In January I sent each of my star owners a Property Tax Notice.
-It looked quite authentic with the body-mass measurements and coordinates.
-The notification instructed them where to make payment, and the address just happened to be my own.
-One clueless soul actually made out a check in the amount of $124.73.
+The following January I sent each of our star owners a Property Tax Notice.
+It looked quite authentic with the body mass measurements and coordinates.
+The notification instructed them where to make their payment, and the address just happened to be my own.
+One clueless soul actually sent out a check in the amount of $124.73.
 Sheesh, that's more than I paid for the gift itself!
-I should have cashed it just to teach a lesson, but instead I chose to embarrass and humiliate them by clarifying that it was a hoax.
+I should have cashed it just to teach them a lesson, but instead I chose to embarrass and humiliate them by explaining that it was a hoax.
 Wow.
 Really people?

 How anyone can think they are entitled to own a star, or even name it, is beyond me.
 It takes a lot of gall.
 If someone were to maybe homestead a star, I’d feel they might have a justifiable right.
 Star-squatting.
 For now, however, you have my permission (not that you need it) to Claim and Name anything in the sky, be it star, cloud or pigeon.

-On a very amateur level, I’ve always been fascinated by the stars, and especially the constellations.
+On a very amateur level, I’ve always been fascinated by the stars—especially the constellations.
 I marvel at their constant movement in precisely the same position.